Joint Object Tracking and Intent Recognition: Results

 \subsubsection{Intent-aware tracking}

-The kinematic state estimation results are displayed in Figure \ref{fig:real_drone_tracks_profile_1_target_traj} for the measurements of Track 2 in Figure \ref{fig:real_drone_tracks_profile_1_target_traj}; the outcome from a standard Kalman filter (i.e. without intent modelling) is also shown.
+The kinematic state estimation results are displayed in Figure \ref{fig:real_drone_tracks_profile_1_target_traj} for the measurements of Track 2 in Figure \ref{fig:real_drone_tracks_profile_1} where ellipsoids represent the 95$\%$-confidence region of the estimates; the outcome from a standard Kalman filter (i.e. without intent modelling) is also shown.
 It can be noticed that both VL-D-KF and VL-PC-RBVRPF intent modelling lead to more certain estimates with smaller ellipsoids compared to the standard KF, especially near the waypoints.
-Their tracks are also closer to the ground-truth, albeit marginally.
-The mean RMSE of the standard KF, VL-D-KF and VL-PC-RBVRPF for observations of four trajectories in Figure \ref{fig:real_drone_tracks_profile_1} are $13.4$m, $12.9$m and $12.6$m, respectively.
-We recall that the utilised real data has already been processed/filtered, which limits the ability to achieve bigger improvements in the tracking performance.
+Their tracks are also slightly closer to the ground-truth.
+The mean RMSE of the standard KF, VL-D-KF and VL-PC-RBVRPF for all four trajectories in Figure \ref{fig:real_drone_tracks_profile_1} are $13.4$m, $12.9$m and $12.6$m, respectively.
+Whilst VL-PC-RBVRPF has the lowest RMSE of positional estimates and smaller ellipsoids, there are a few occasions where the ground-truth falls outside its confidence ellipsoids.
+This can be due to a possible misalignment between the ground-truth data from the GPS-based navigation system onboard the drone and the radar measurements, namely due to inaccuracies in the assumed sensor true orientation-tilt.
+This is visible in Figure \ref{fig:real_drone_tracks_profile_1} (e.g. before waypoint 1).
+We recall that the available real data has already been processed/filtered, which limits the ability to achieve bigger improvements in the tracking performance.